softwaremill/macwire/README.md

 ----------------

-For each constructor parameter of the given class, MacWire tries to find a value which is a subtype of the parameter's type in the enclosing trait/class/object:
+For each constructor parameter of the given class, MacWire tries to find a value which is a subtype of the parameter's type in the enclosing method and trait/class/object:

+* first it tries to find a value declared in the enclosing method; if multiple values are found, a by name-match is attempted
-* first it tries to find a unique value declared in the enclosing type itself
+* then it tries to find a unique value declared in the enclosing type
 * then it tries to find a unique value in parent types (traits/classes)

 Here value means either a `val` or a no-parameter `def`, as long as the return type matches.